krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore decides to pilot a cloud application for their point of sale system in their flagship store.
+Q. Cymbal Superstore decides to pilot a cloud application for their point of sale system in their flagship store.
 You want to focus on code and develop your solution quickly, and you want your code to be portable.
 How do you proceed?
 ```
 ```
 Package your code to a container image and post it to Cloud Run.